Schools Team

 Fentanyl and Other Opioids

 Increased availability and misuse of opioids, including fentanyl, are of growing concern.
-Rainbow fentanyl, which can resemble candy, has been identified in the Sacramento area.
 Sacramento County Public Health encourages schools to develop and implement naloxone policies to have the overdose reversal drug available for use in an emergency.
 Learn more in the memo from the Public Health Officer to local school Superintendents regarding fentanyl and naloxone.
 Visit the Sacramento County Opioid Coalition and Sacramento County Substance Use, Prevention, and Treatment Services for additional information and resources.

 Immunizations